RECOVER Clinical Trials

 Together, we can explore options that may help improve Long COVID symptoms

 RECOVER clinical trials are designed as platform protocols that allow researchers to study different interventions at the same time.
-The clinical trials will explore possible treatments for:
+Enrollment for these trials will be local and site-based, which means clinical research sites across the United States will identify and contact potential participants from their health systems and surrounding communities.
+These phase 2 clinical trials will explore possible treatments for:

 Dizziness, fast heart rate, shortness of breath, upset stomach, or other changes in body functions that happen automatically

 Brain fog, trouble thinking clearly, memory changes, slowed attention, and other symptoms related to brain function

 Exercise Intolerance and Fatigue

 Exhaustion or low energy that interferes with daily activities